Niagara-on-the-Lake, Ontario, Canada – MAP

-John Butler and his men met with the Mississauga’s when arriving in Niagara in 1781.
-The town was purchased for the Brits, and in return the Mississauga’s received a ridiculous sum of 300 suits of clothing.
-Or as some historians might say,
+The Mississauga tribe held the lands when loyalist John Butler arrived with his men.
+They met with the Natives in 1781.
+The town was purchased for the British.
+In return the Mississauga’s received a ridiculous payment.
+300 suits of clothing.
+As some historians say,

 In 1782, 16 families started “Butlersburg”.
-Just 10 years later it was renamed “Newark” by Lieutenant-Governor John Graves Simcoe, who changed it for their big plans.
+Just 10 years later it was renamed “Newark” by Lieutenant-Governor John Graves Simcoe.
+He created big plans for the strategically located land.

-Newark (Niagara on the Lake) was to become the first capital of Upper Canada (now Ontario).
+Newark was to become the first capitol of British Canada.

-5 Parliament sessions held over 3 years.
-This included one of the most important decisions in our history, the outlawing of slavery in Canada.
-One of the first laws of it’s kind in the world.
+Didn’t last long.
+Just 5 Parliament sessions over 3 years.
+However, this included one of the most important created laws in Canadian history.
+When slavery was outlawed.
+One of the first laws of its kind in the world… sort of.

 Burning of Niagara-on-the-Lake